THEcodingGHOUL/TravelBuddy-webapp/README.md

 ## link

-you can visit this website at : http://wanderlust.pythonanywhere.com/
+This project is hosted at :
+http://wanderlust.pythonanywhere.com/